wannier-developers/wannier90/docs/docs/user_guide/wannier90/parameters.md

 <!-- markdownlint-enable MD013 -->

 `seedname.win` file keywords controlling the plotting.
-Argument types are represented by, I for a integer, R for a real number, P for a physical value, L for a logical value and S for a text string.
+Argument types are represented by, I for an integer, R for a real number, P for a physical value, L for a logical value and S for a text string.

 - `wannier_plot_radius` only applies when `wannier_plot_format` is `cube`.